Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR 11.1 A ball struck to hit the boundary wall behind the bowler without first touching the floor or any other wall or ceiling shall count as six runs.
 If, however, the ball touches the floor but does not touch any of the other walls or the ceiling before hitting the boundary wall, then it shall count as four runs.

-ICR 11.3 Two runs shall be scored if the striker plays the ball and it does not hit a wall direct and the batsmen complete a run.
+ICR 11.3 Two runs shall be scored if the striker plays the ball and it does not hit a wall direct and the batters complete a run.

-ICR 11.5 Two byes or two leg-byes shall be scored if the batsmen complete a run without the ball hitting a wall.
+ICR 11.5 Two byes or two leg-byes shall be scored if the batters complete a run without the ball hitting a wall.

 ICR 11.6 A ‘No-Ball’ shall score three penalty runs, recorded as a ‘No-Ball’ extra, in addition to any other runs scored under ICR 11.6.2 – ICR 11.6.4 below.

-ICR 11.6.3 If the batsman does not hit the ball and it goes on to hit the ceiling or any wall, one run shall be scored as a ‘No-Ball’ extra (unless he has let the ball hit him without either attempting to play it or avoid being hit by it).
+ICR 11.6.3 If the batter does not hit the ball and it goes on to hit the ceiling or any wall, one run shall be scored as a ‘No-Ball’ extra (unless they have let the ball hit them without either attempting to play it or avoid being hit by it).

 ICR 11.7 A ‘Wide-Ball’ shall score three penalty runs, recorded as a Wide, in addition to any runs scored under ICR 11.7.1 – ICR 11.7.3 below.